Rone10/ligaye_dot_com/documents/base-knowledge.md

 *   **Page Props**: when accessing params in page.tsx components, refer the page-props.mdc rule in Cursor rules
 *   **Data Mutations:** Primarily use **Next.js Server Actions** defined within the specific route segment's slice (e.g., `app/transactions/new/_actions.ts`).
 These actions **must** import and call the necessary data mutation functions from their **sibling `_queries.ts` file**.
 API routes (`route.ts`) are **NOT** used for application database interactions.
 *   **Authentication:** Access the current logged-in user server-side via `const user  = await getUser()` imported from `import { getUser } from '@/lib/supabase/server';`.
 Do not destructure user, access it directly like so: `const user = await getUser()` For client-side Supabase interactions, helpers/client instances can be imported from `lib/supabase/client.ts`.
-*   **Styling:** Strictly use Tailwind CSS utility classes.
-Leverage the pre-installed Shadcn UI components available in `components/ui/`.
+*   **Styling & UI:** Use Tailwind CSS and leverage existing Shadcn UI components from `components/ui/` for form elements and layout.
+Follow the design principles, color palette, typography, spacing, and other UI specifications defined in `documents/style-guide.md` to ensure consistent styling throughout the project.
+This includes using the glassmorphic effects, proper elevation/shadow system, border radius values, and interactive states as specified in the style guide.
 *   **Component Naming:** PascalCase for React components.
 *   **File Naming:** Generally kebab-case (e.g., `transaction-card.tsx`).
 Use Next.js conventions where required (`page.tsx`, `layout.tsx`, etc.).
 Use `_actions.ts`, `_queries.ts`, and `_` prefixed folders (`_components/`, `_hooks/`, `_utils/`) within feature slices.
 *   **Error Handling:** Implement appropriate try/catch blocks within Server Actions and `_queries.ts` functions.
 Use Next.js `error.tsx` boundaries for route-level UI error handling.
 Return specific error states/objects from actions/queries where applicable for finer-grained client-side handling.